redbonzai/backend-test/README.md

 THis is configured within each service' module.ts file.

 ## MICROSERVICE ARTCHITECTURE & FEATURES
+- Custom authentication guards.
+Can authenticate a route in a matter of seconds.
-- microservices in a monorepo with global shared resources
+- Microservices in a monorepo with global shared resources
-- microservices communicate via TCP
+- Microservices communicate via TCP
 - SOLID principle methodology
-- using custom authentication guards for authorization & authentication
+- Using custom authentication guards for authorization & authentication
 - API DESIGN Follows open api specification
 - Authenticated user can transact these queries per the JwtAuthGuard